AadityaJVin/ZTNA-Device-Fingerprinting/docs/design.md

 ## Fingerprint
 - SHA-256 over canonical JSON (no shared secret).
 Full 64-hex is the device_id.

-## Flows
+## Flows (client-only)
-- Onboarding: client sends attributes; server computes fingerprint, stores record.
+- Collect attributes locally and compute SHA-256 fingerprint.
-- Attestation: client sends device_id + attributes; server recomputes and compares.
+- Display results; no server calls.

 ## Whitelisting
-- Server enforces whitelist by `tpm_pubkey_hash` if present.
+- Not applicable in client-only mode.

 ## Notes
 - EK public availability varies; fallbacks attempt to read other TPM public material or skip if unavailable.